Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-Fig.~\ref{fig:massfractioncomponents} shows the mass fraction distributions of these four components, respectively.
+Fig.~\ref{fig:massfractioncomponents} shows the light and mass fraction distributions of these four components, respectively.
 The total weights are normalized to one for each panel.
-The left column is the results from \ppxf{} with $R=5$, and the right column shows the true values calculated using particles' properties in the mock stellar catalog.
+The left two columns are light fractions and the right two columns are mass fractions, respectively.
+The \ppxf{} results (first and third columns) are obtained with \texttt{regul}~$=5$.
+The true values (second and last columns) are calculated using particles' properties in \eglx{} catalog weighted by luminosity or mass.
 We only plot the weights above 0.001~\pergyrdex{}.
-For the thin disk, true values indicate a rapid metallicity enrichment history $\sim10$~Gyr ago, and it slowly increases later on.
-While from \ppxf{} results, mass fraction weights are dominated by two regions, which are relatively young ($2\sim4$~Gyr) and old ($12\sim14$~Gyr) stellar populations and the metallicity enrichment trend is indistinguishable.
-The same features are also seen in other Galaxy components.
-For the overdensity region of $2\sim4$~Gyr, we think this is due to the decrease in template age bin size from old to young population.
-For the region of $12\sim14$~Gyr, we think this is because at the level of $\rm{SNR}\sim80$~\perpixel{}, the differences between nearby old, metal-rich templates are smaller than the Gaussian noise added on the spectra, causing the degeneracy in this parameter region.
-More details will be discussed in Section~\ref{sec:discussionmfd}.
-For the thick disk, true values also show the metallicity enrichment trend, but the populations born less than $1$~Gyr are more metal-poor than the thin disk; This is due to the geometrical definition of the thick disk, which contains younger and relatively more metal-poor stars that are flared in the outer disk ($x\sim[60, 80]$~arcsec).
-Given that NGC~5746 from M21 is four times more massive than the MW, it has a larger scale length and the definition of its thick disk might not apply to the MW.
-Another reason is due to the projection effect, where young stars flared in the outer disk could appear at the front and back of the line of sight in the region of $x\sim[30, 60]$~arcsec.
-The upper central shows a similar trend with the thick disk but is more dominated in the old populations, but this domination is smoothed out in the \ppxf{} results; For the inner central, true values are showing a clearer chemical enrichment trend and there is no new population born with $\mh{}<-0.2$~dex in the young region, while the \ppxf{} results show again two regions with higher mass fractions, one at $\sim2$~Gyr and the other at $12\sim14$~Gyr.
-Therefore, except for the overestimation in the young and old regions, the mass fraction distributions of \ppxf{} are generally in agreement with true values.
+For the thin disk, true light fractions are dominated by the youngest populations with ages less than 2~Gyr, and \ppxf{} can consistently recover its distribution.
+True mass fractions indicate a rapid metallicity enrichment history $\sim10$~Gyr ago, and it slowly increases later on.
+However, such a metallicity enrichment trend is indistinguishable in \ppxf{} mass fraction distributions.
+Moreover, \ppxf{} mass fractions are dominated at relatively young ($2-4$~Gyr) and old ($12-14$~Gyr) stellar populations.
+The same features are also seen in mass fraction distributions of other Galaxy components.
+We will investigate these findings in detail in Section~\ref{sec:discussionmfd} to \ref{sec:discussionaddmfd}.
+For the thick disk, both true light and mass fractions show the metallicity enrichment trend which is again not seen in \ppxf{} results.
+In addition, the thick disk contains populations that are young and more metal-poor than the thin disk.
+One reason is the geometrical definition of the thick disk, which contains young and relatively metal-poor stars that are flared in the outer disk ($x\sim[60, 100]$~arcsec) due to radial gradients of age and metallicity.
+Given that NGC~5746 in M21 is analysed to be four times more massive than the MW in total stellar mass, it has a larger scale length and the definition of its thick disk might not apply to the MW.
+Another reason could be the projection effect, where young stars flared in the outer disk can have large Galactocentric (intrinsic) radius but small projected radius, so they could appear at the front and back of the line of sight in the region of $x\sim[30, 60]$~arcsec.
+The upper central mass fractions show a similar metallicity enrichment trend with the thick disk and is more dominant in the old populations, but this domination is smoothed out in the \ppxf{} results.
+Moreover, light fractions from \ppxf{} are dominated at the age around 8~Gyr, which is inconsistent with the true light fractions.
+For the inner central, true light and mass fractions are showing a clearer chemical enrichment trend and there is no new population born with $\mh{}<-0.2$~dex in the young region, while the \ppxf{} mass fractions show again two overdensities at $2-4$~Gyr and $12-14$~Gyr.
+Therefore, except for the overestimation in the young and old population regions in mass fraction distributions, and the inconsistency in light fractions of the upper central region, the light and mass fraction distributions of \ppxf{} are generally in agreement with true values.